 Option 3: Include the following for customers that are BOTH directly-connected and served by Transfer Service.

-For Mid-C Resources Over Non-Firm, per section 4.3.3.1.2 above, with TCMS coverage, BPA shall not assess an Unauthorized Increase Charge during any Transmission Event consistent with the Transfer Service Customers’ Non-Federal Market Purchase Exchange terms and conditions in Exhibit D. Such Exhibit D language may be added to this Agreement consistent with section 4.3.3.1.2 above.
+For Mid-C Resources Over Non-Firm, in accordance with section 4.3.3.1.2 above, with TCMS coverage, BPA shall not assess an Unauthorized Increase Charge during any Transmission Event consistent with the Transfer Service Customers’ Non-Federal Market Purchase Exchange terms and conditions in Exhibit D. Such Exhibit D language may be added to this Agreement consistent with section 4.3.3.1.2 above.

-For Mid-C Resources Over Non-Firm, per section 4.3.3.2.2 above, with TCMS coverage, BPA shall not assess an Unauthorized Increase Charge during any Transmission Event that is announced for the hour(s) of delivery that affects «Customer Name»’s Mid-C Resource Over Non-Firm, through the duration of the Transmission Event, if the Transmission Event affects the secondary network transmission used to deliver the resource between Mid-C or BPA Power and «Customer Name»’s load.
+For Mid-C Resources Over Non-Firm, in accordance with section 4.3.3.2.2 above, with TCMS coverage, BPA shall not assess an Unauthorized Increase Charge during any Transmission Event that is announced for the hour(s) of delivery that affects «Customer Name»’s Mid-C Resource Over Non-Firm, through the duration of the Transmission Event, if the Transmission Event affects the secondary network transmission used to deliver the resource between Mid-C or BPA Power and «Customer Name»’s load.

 End Option 3